-At SSQ, funds are entirely managed by some of the most reputable investment fund managers, thereby avoiding any conflict of interest.
+At Beneva, funds are entirely managed by some of the most reputable investment fund managers, thereby avoiding any conflict of interest.

 These managers are carefully selected to offer a broad range of complementary management styles.
 Their performance and compliance with our investment policies are also monitored on an ongoing basis.

 6. Your RRSP is protected in the event of an insurer’s bankruptcy

 Did you know that your RRSP is protected should your insurance company go bankrupt?

 Your advisor, your guide

 Your advisor is the best person to guide you through the world of RRSPs.

 The advisor will help you determine your investor profile and choose the best funds for your financial objectives.

 *Beneva designates Beneva Inc., Financial Services Firm.